Open-Dataplatform/datacatalog-backend/README.md

 ## Project structure
 There are four projects within the repository:
 - DataCatalog.Api: The actual Api responsible for running the logic of managing datasets
 - DataCatalog.Migrator: A command line tool able to run migrations when needed.
-Uses the Entity Framework as the migration tool.
+Uses the Entity Framework as the migration tool
 - DataCatalog.Common: Shared code between the other projects
+- DataCatalog.Common.Rebus: Shared code between projects which needs to utilize the Rebus message bus
 - DataCatalog.Data: Initial data required for the skeleton to function.
-Contains Energinet specific data structures.
+Contains Energinet specific data structures
+- DataCatalog.Api.Messages: Messages that the data catalog api will publish
+- DataCatalog.DatasetResourceManagement: DRM for short.
+Handles how dataset are provisioned
+- DataCatalog.DatasetResourceManagement.Messages: Messages that the DRM will publish.

 ## Architecture
+The DataCatalog.Api is the backbone of the backend.
+It handles all incoming API requests from the frontend and communicates to the database as well as Azure Graph API and reads information directly from Azure storage.
+It also publishes messages - in particular when a new dataset is created.
+This message is then subscribed to by the DatasetResourceManagement (DRM) which will ensure that the dataset is provisioned by creating the required groups and give proper access to the azure storage folder.

 ## Development